joshuazap/joshuazap/README.md

 **📄 Know more about me:** [www.joshuazapata.com](http://www.joshuazapata.com) | [LinkedIn](https://www.linkedin.com/in/joshuazapata)

 ---

-- 🔭 I’m currently working on Rails Applications, API design, and other frontend and backend development at 10drils, Inc!
+- 🔭 I’m currently working on Rails Applications, API design, and other frontend and backend development at 10drils, Inc.
-- 🌱 I’m currently learning, or would like to expand my knowledge, of
+- 🌱 I’m currently learning new programming languages and frameworks.
-- 👯 I’m looking to collaborate on, or...
+- 👯 I’m looking to collaborate on open-source projects.
-- 🤔 I’m looking for help with, or...
+- 🤔 I’m looking for help with complex algorithms.
-- 💬 Ask me about ... any of the following technologies and tools!
+- 💬 Ask me about any of the following technologies and tools!

 #### 🛠️ Technologies and Tools
 ##### Frameworks